-Numerator: Sum of all commodity-related costs (in USD) paid by GHSC-PSM during the reporting period.
+Numerator: Sum of all freight and logistics costs (in USD) paid by GHSC-PSM during the reporting period.

 Denominator: Sum of the value of all commodities delivered to recipients during the reporting period.
+Value is determined by multiplying line item shipped quantities by the unit price for the item.